StarProxima/dev_kit/app_update_checker/README.md

       - linux
 releases:
   - version: 0.3.7 # Required
-    # Optional, uses to specify the version
+    # Optional, uses to refine the version
     buildNumber: 21
     # Optional, should use the update
     isActive: true